schultek/super_annotations/README.md

   /// You have to implement the [apply] method, which will be
   /// executed during the build phase
   /// @param target: A formal description of the annotated class, e.g. its name and fields
-  /// @param library: The library that will be generated as output of the build phase
+  /// @param output: The output that will be generated as part of the build phase
   @override
-  void apply(Class target, LibraryBuilder library) {
+  void apply(Class target, LibraryBuilder output) {
     // Your custom implementation here
   }
 }